bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Drizzle and Breezy
+- Possible Drizzle and Breezy
 - 96% humidity
 - 15 mph wind
-- 99% cloud cover
+- 98% cloud cover
 - 35 AQI 🟩
-- 0.02 inches of rain expected in the next 48 hours
+- 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>